fvitt/CAM/README.md

 local_path = cime
 required = True
 ```

 which points to the [ICCS fork](https://github.com/Cambridge-ICCS/cime_je) of CIME
-that allows components to be built with FTorch.
+that allows components to be built with `FTorch`.

 Specifically it points to a branch based off of the `cime6.0.175` tag that is compatible
 with the latest version of CIME used with this version of CAM (this is the cime tag